hhphu/Write-Ups/TryHackMe/Christmas Advent 2021/Day 02 - Elf HR Problems/index.md

 ## [Day 02] - Elf HR Problems

+### Objectives
+* Understanding the underlying technology of web servers and how the web communicates.
+* Understand what cookies are and their purpose.
+* Learn how to manipulate and manage cookies for malicious use.

 ### Walkthrough
 1. What is the name of the new cookie that was created for your account?